88-degrees/Book-of-Changes/appendix01s1.md

 1. The upper portion of [**Sòng ䷅**](e8aebcsong.md) is (the trigram representing) strength, and the lower (that representing) peril.
 (The coming together of) strength and peril gives (the idea in) [**Sòng ䷅**](e8aebcsong.md).

-2. '[**Sòng ䷅**](e8aebcsong.md) intimates how, though there is sincerity in one's contention, he will yet meet with opposition and obstruction; but if he cherish an apprehensive caution, there will be good fortune:'--a strong (line) has come and got the central place (in the lower trigram).
+2. '[**Sòng ䷅**](e8aebcsong.md) intimates how, though there is sincerity in one's contention, he will yet meet with opposition and obstruction; but if he cherish an apprehensive caution, there will be good fortune:' -- a strong (line) has come and got the central place (in the lower trigram).

-'If he must prosecute the contention to the (bitter) end, there will be evil:'--contention is not a thing to be carried on to extremity.
+'If he must prosecute the contention to the (bitter) end, there will be evil:' -- contention is not a thing to be carried on to extremity.

-'It will be advantageous to meet with the great man:'--what he sets a value on is the due mean, and the correct place.
+'It will be advantageous to meet with the great man:' -- what he sets a value on is the due mean, and the correct place.

-'It will not be advantageous to cross the great stream:'--one (attempting to do so) would find himself in an abyss.
+'It will not be advantageous to cross the great stream:' -- one (attempting to do so) would find himself in an abyss.

 ###### p.
 220